Interview Query

 CVS Health Corporation leverages data science to fulfill its mission of improving individual health outcomes.
 The company’s data science teams utilize sophisticated analytics, machine learning, and AI to extract pivotal insights from massive and diverse datasets, which directly inform operational, customer service, and healthcare delivery strategies.

-CVS data scientists work on multi-faceted problems, including enhancing pharmaceutical inventory management, customizing patient care programs, and predicting health outcomes.
-This has contributed to the company’s clear demand for data scientists, which encompass roughly 30% of CVS’ hiring activities.
+CVS data scientists work on multifaceted problems, including enhancing pharmaceutical inventory management, customizing patient care programs, and predicting health outcomes.
+This has contributed to the company’s clear demand for data scientists, who comprise roughly 30% of CVS’ hiring activities.

 CVS Health Interview Guides